Is there a link between ovarian cysts and fertility?

 - Endometriomas.
 Endometriomas (en-doe-me-tree-OH-muhs) are cysts caused by endometriosis, a condition in which the tissue normally lining your uterus (endometrium) grows outside the uterus.
 These ovarian cysts may be associated with fertility problems.

 - Ovarian cysts resulting from polycystic ovary syndrome.
-Polycystic ovary syndrome (PCOS) is a condition marked by many small cysts in your ovaries, irregular periods and high levels of certain hormones.
-PCOS contributes to problems with fertility in some women.
+Polycystic ovary syndrome (PCOS) is a condition marked by many small cysts on your ovaries, irregular periods and high levels of certain hormones.
+PCOS is associated with irregular ovulation, which may contribute to problems with fertility in some women.

 Unless they become very large, these types of ovarian cysts don't affect fertility: